Jean-Jacques Rousseau: Youth

 Rousseau's mother, Suzanne Bernard Rousseau, was from an upper-class family.
 She was raised by her uncle Samuel Bernard, a Calvinist preacher.
 He cared for Suzanne after her father, Jacques, who had run into trouble with the legal and religious authorities for fornication and having a mistress, died in his early 30s.
-In 1695, Suzanne had to answer charges that she had attended a street theater disguised as a peasant woman so she could gaze upon M. Vincent Sarrasin, whom she fancied despite his continuing marriage.
+In 1695, Suzanne had to answer charges that she had attended a street theatre disguised as a peasant woman so she could gaze upon M. Vincent Sarrasin, whom she fancied despite his continuing marriage.
 After a hearing, she was ordered by the Genevan Consistory to never interact with him again.

 She married Rousseau's father at the age of 31.
 Isaac's sister had married Suzanne's brother eight years earlier, after she had become pregnant and they had been chastised by the Consistory.
 The child died at birth.
 The young Rousseau was told a fabricated story about the situation in which young love had been denied by a disapproving patriarch but later prevailed, resulting in two marriages uniting the families on the same day.
 Rousseau never learnt the truth.

-Rousseau was born on 28 June 1712, and he would later relate: "I was born almost dying, they had little hope of saving me".
+Rousseau was born on 28 June 1712, and he later related: "I was born almost dying, they had little hope of saving me".
 He was baptized on 4 July 1712, in the great cathedral.
 His mother died of puerperal fever nine days after his birth, which he later described as "the first of my misfortunes".

 He and his older brother François were brought up by their father and a paternal aunt, also named Suzanne.
-When Rousseau was five, his father sold the house that the family had received from his mother's relatives.
-While the idea was that his sons would inherit the principal when grown up and he would live off the interest in the meantime, in the end the father took most of the substantial proceeds.
-With the selling of the house, the Rousseau family moved out of the upper-class neighborhood and moved into an apartment house in a neighborhood of craftsmen—silversmiths, engravers, and other watchmakers.
-Growing up around craftsmen, Rousseau would later contrast them favorably to those who produced more aesthetic works, writing "those important persons who are called artists rather than artisans, work solely for the idle and rich, and put an arbitrary price on their baubles".
+When Rousseau was five, his father sold the house the family had received from his mother's relatives.
+While the idea was that his sons would inherit the principal when grown up and he would live off the interest in the meantime, in the end, the father took most of the substantial proceeds.
+With the selling of the house, the Rousseau family moved out of the upper-class neighbourhood and into an apartment house in a neighbourhood of craftsmen—silversmiths, engravers, and other watchmakers.
+Growing up around craftsmen, Rousseau would later contrast them favourably to those who produced more aesthetic works, writing "those important persons who are called artists rather than artisans, work solely for the idle and rich, and put an arbitrary price on their baubles".
 Rousseau was also exposed to class politics in this environment, as the artisans often agitated in a campaign of resistance against the privileged class running Geneva.